MasterOfBinary/devtools/README.md

 * `zsh` with `oh-my-zsh` and the `powerline10k` theme.
 * `nvim` with `gruvbox` theme and support for Golang.
 * `screen` with some basic changes to its look.
+* `go` with configurable directory structure.

-I will probably add more in the future, like Go or Docker.
+I will probably add more in the future, like Docker.

 ## Install